frst/flash/Readme.md

 ### Hosted

-You can use any domain or subdomain to host an archer application, simply create a `CNAME` record with your DNS provider that points to `quiver.onfrst.com`.
+You can use any domain or subdomain to host an flash application, simply create a `CNAME` record with your DNS provider that points to `quiver.onfrst.com`.

     # inside of a project
-    archer deploy [site-url]
+    flash deploy [site-url]

 ### Private